-In a retrospective study, Polland and his group compared the V-LocTM 180 suture with the standard 3.0 monofilament and showed no difference in continence recovery between the study and control groups at 6 weeks (52% and 48%, respectively) and at 6 months (88% and 84%, respectively).
-They included 84 patients in a mixed consecutive method rather than formal randomization with a high chance of selection bias in the study.
-The primary endpoints were to evaluate the efficacy during the surgery and perioperative complications.20 Hemal et al.

-conducted a prospective pilot study of 50 patients comparing the same type of sutures and reported the safety and efficacy of barbed suture intraoperatively.
+In a retrospective study, Polland et al compared the V-Loc 180 suture with the standard 3.0 monofilament and showed no difference in continence recovery between the study and control groups at six weeks (52% and 48%, respectively) and at six months (88% and 84%, respectively).
+They included 84 patients in a mixed-consecutive method rather than formal randomization with a high chance of selection bias in the study.
+The primary endpoints were to evaluate the efficacy during the surgery and perioperative complications.20 Hemal et al conducted a prospective pilot study of 50 patients comparing the same type of sutures and reported the safety and efficacy of barbed suture intraoperatively.
 In the immediate postoperative period, none of the patients had symptomatic urine leak, retention, or anastomotic stricture.
-However, they did not look at continence recovery outcome longitudinally.21

-William et al. reported the traumatic effect of barbed suture over Monocryl®.
-They documented contrast leak in barbed suture arm after randomization with a control group (Monocryl®) based on cystogram.
-The rate of extravasation in day 8 following surgery was higher in barbed group (20.0% vs. 2.8%; p=0.01), longer catheterization time (11.1-days vs. 8.3-days; p = 0.04), and greater suture cost per case (p<0.001).
-During the study, they modified their technique to avoid overtightening and consequently, the incidence of subsequent cystogram extravasation was reduced to 6.3% in barbed group.22
+However, they did not look at continence recovery outcome longitudinally.21 William et al documented contrast leak in the barbed suture arm after randomization with a control group (Monocryl) based on cystogram.
+The rate of extravasation on day 8 following surgery was higher in the barbed group (20.0% vs. 2.8%; p=0.01), with longer catheterization time (11.1 days vs. 8.3 days; p=0.04), and greater suture cost per case (p<0.001).
+During the study, they modified their technique to avoid overtightening and, consequently, the incidence of subsequent cystogram extravasation was reduced to 6.3% in the barbed group.22

-Another randomized controlled trial was conducted by Sammon colleagues to assess barbed suture with the standard monofilament.
-Continence was assessed at sixth weeks by a modified questionnaire mailed to patients to assess continence for the past week only.
-Although the functional outcomes were equivalent at a one-time point in both group, the study was limited by the small number of the patient.10 Furthermore, Massoud and his group prospectively evaluated the use of V-Loc running suture with a single needle driver versus interrupted polyglactin sutures.23 Their results favor the V-Loc arm in terms of shorter anastomosis time and the feasibility of the reported single needle driver technique.
-However, the difference in continence rates (0-pad) at 12-months was not statistically significant among both groups (97.5% V-Loc vs 95% polyglactin, P-value = 0.37).
-While V-Loc arm has a non-significant prolonged healing time than control, their results lack the detailed continence recovery during the first year after surgery.19 Despite the novel evolution in the described surgical techniques of VUA in the literature and the shorter VUA time within the last two decades, the concurrent reported continence recovery is still underreported and not fully explained.^{23,24}

-As already known with any new emerging appliance, safety and efficacy should be evaluated first prior to adopting it widely.
-We thought that the reason behind the scarcity of data and heterogeneity in studying continence recovery in the previous studies due to its recent application.
-And it still mandates further researches specifically looking for continence recovery for a different time point in a well-designed study with sufficient data to be proven.
-Further workup on the nature of the biochemical and physical properties of the barbed suture might improve the results of continence recovery in addition to its advantageous technical property.
-By doing so, devastating quality of life sequels following RARP will improve further and hence satisfaction with the da Vinci surgical system especially in the current era of active surveillance.
+Another randomized, controlled trial conducted by Sammon et al assessed barbed suture vs. the standard monofilament.
+Continence was assessed six weeks post-RARP by a modified questionnaire mailed to patients to assess continence for the past week only.
+Although the functional outcomes were equivalent at the one time point in both groups, the study was limited by the small number of patients.10 Massoud et al prospectively evaluated the use of V-Loc running suture with a single-needle driver vs. interrupted polyglactin sutures.23 Their results favored the V-Loc arm in terms of shorter anastomosis time and feasibility of the reported single-needle driver technique.
+However, the difference in continence rates (0 pad) at 12 months was not statistically significant between both groups (97.5% V-Loc vs. 95% polyglactin; p=0.37).
+While the V-Loc arm had a non-significant prolonged healing time over control, their results lacked the detailed continence recovery in the first year post-surgery.19 two decades, the reported continence recovery rate is still under-reported and not fully examined.^{23,24} With regard to sutures, additional research is necessary, specifically looking at continence recovery at different time points.
+Further workup on the nature of the biochemical and physical properties of barbed sutures could improve the results of continence recovery and in so doing, improve patient quality of life following RARP and satisfaction with the da Vinci surgical system, particularly in the current era of active surveillance.